8 Ways To Find Free Boondock Sites

 Sorry, but you can't Google or purchase this one.
 Once you've been on the road for awhile, you'll meet other full-time travelers who become friends either instantly, over time, or sometimes never.

 There are a great many things about having road friends, but one of them is that you share boondock site information with one another.
-Our most recent example is at Maple Canyon, UT.
-On our own, it might have taken us ages before we found out about Maple Canyon since we aren't really climbers.
-But our friends Road It Up are and they invited us to hang out with them there back in April.
-Through them we learned about some fabulous boondock sites there.
+Our most recent example is a place in Utah.
+On our own, it might have taken us ages before we found out about this place.
+But our friends Road It Up were aware of this climbing area and they invited us to hang out with them there back in April.
+Through them we learned about some fabulous boondock sites.

 Sometimes we (us and the friends) share that information publicly and other times we keep it quiet amongst friends.